Colon Theater Buenos Aires- One Of The Best In The World

 Restorations have preserved the Colon Theater’s historic and aesthetic integrity.
 Today, Teatro Colon stands as an architectural icon in the city of Buenos Aires in Argentina.

-Performers Who Have Performed At The Stage Of Colon Theater
+Famous Performers At The Stage Of Colon Theater

 Teatro Colon Buenos Aires has hosted a constellation of performing arts stars.
 Luciano Pavarotti’s tenor voice once filled its grand auditorium.
 Maria Callas, a soprano legend, delivered mesmerizing performances here.